 - Notes from a Recruiter's Diary: A Plethora of CVs

 - Transforming Your CV into a Resume: Representing Yourself Outside Academe (doc)

 Landing a Job in Academia

-Being an international spouse/partner adds another dimension to the job search.
-The U of M Office of International Student and Scholar Services sponsors career workshops that are open to all international spouses/partners who are working with RAP and are eligible to work in the United States.
+Being an international spouse or partner adds another dimension to the job search.
+The U of M Office of International Student and Scholar Services sponsors career workshops that are open to all international spouses or partners who are working with RAP and are eligible to work in the United States.

 Visa or personal issues can sometimes prevent immediate employment in the U.S. Learn how volunteering (pdf) can help you gain experience and meet people in your employment field.

 - The Employee Assistance Program provides free professional consultation and referral services for University employees and their family members who are experiencing work or personal difficulties.

 - The Wellness Program offers support for faculty and staff in managing their work, family, and personal responsibilities.